kudobuilder/kudo/keps/0029-operator-dependencies.md

 Upon receiving a new operator Instance with dependencies KUDO mangers workflow engine will:

-1. Build a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) by transitively expanding top-level `deploy` plan using operator-tasks as vertices and their execution order (`a` needs `b` to be installed first) as edges
+1. Build a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) by transitively expanding top-level `deploy` plan using operator-tasks as vertices, and their execution order (`a` needs `b` to be installed first) as edges
 2. Perform cycle detection and fail if circular dependencies found.
 We could additionally run this check on the client-side as part of the `kudo package verify` command to improve the UX
-3. If no cycles were found we traverse the dependency graph in the topological order (e.g. using the post-order) and execute all vertices
+3. If we haven't found any cycles, traverse the dependency graph in the topological order (e.g. using the post-order) and execute all vertices

 Let's take a look at an example.
 Here is a simplified operator `AA` with a few dependencies: